Daniele Polencic

 4/4

-Pods have IP address assigned to them.
+Pods have an IP address assigned to them.

 • Imagine issuing a request such as curl 10.96.45.152 to the Service.